Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Preliminaries and related work

-\paragraph{Gaussian measures.} See the monograph of \citet{Bogachev1998} for a thorough introduction to Gaussian measures.
-A Gaussian measure $\gamma$ on a separable Banach space $X$ is centred if it has mean zero and nondegenerate if it has full support, i.e.\ $\supp(\gamma) = X$.
-In the remainder of the paper, we consider only centred nondegenerate Gaussian measures, but this is not restrictive: one can simply restrict to a subspace of $X$ to obtain a nondegenerate measure and translate to centre the measure.
+This section summarises the properties of Gaussian measures used in the article; see the monograph of \citet{Bogachev1998} for a thorough introduction to Gaussian measures.
+If $X$ is a separable Banach space, a measure $\gamma \in \prob{X}$ is \emph{Gaussian} if the pushforward $\gamma \circ f^{-1}$ is a Gaussian measure on $\Reals$ for every $f$ lying in the topological dual $X^{\ast}$.
+The measure $\gamma$ is centred if it has mean zero and nondegenerate if it has full support, i.e.\ $\supp(\gamma) = X$; we assume that $\gamma$ is always centred and nondegenerate in the remainder of the article.